bazelbuild/bazel-website/recommended-rules.md

 After a review by the [Bazel core team](https://bazel.build/governance.html), it will be recommended on the Bazel website.

-## Demotion

-If a ruleset stops meeting the requirements (e.g. the code is abandoned, not well maintained, or tests keep failing), the Bazel core team will contact the rule maintainers.

-If it is not feasible to fix the issues or find new maintainers, the ruleset will be removed from the website.

 ## Requirements for the rule maintainers

 *   The ruleset provides an important feature, useful to a large number of Bazel